Bachelor of Arts Degree Requirements Spanish

 5. Total units (120)*

 * G.E. and MI courses can be double-counted with major requirements.
-The writing requirement may be met by taking the upper-division writing exam.
 This total indicates that a maximum of two courses (6 units) in G.E.
 Breadth C2 may be applied to the Spanish major: SPAN 1B, 2A, 2B, 3, 4A, and 4B.
 Consult a Spanish major advisor for additional details.

 - CR/NC grading is not permitted for courses in the Spanish major except for those taken Credit by Examination.

 - Students must receive a minimum grade of C in each upper-division course used toward the Spanish major.